Heinrich Schliemann Papers

 The Heinrich Schliemann Papers are divided into ten series:

-Series A: Diariesconsists of 18 diaries.
+Series A: Diaries consists of 18 diaries.
 Schliemann usually kept a diary only during his travels, so the years of the diaries are not consecutive.
 Schliemann wrote in the language of the country he was visiting whenever possible, and thus the diaries include passages in French, English, German, Spanish, Italian, Greek, Arabic, Russian, Dutch, and Turkish.
 Included with Diaries A1, A2, and A8 are typewritten transcriptions.
 The 1869 diary recording Schliemann’s visit to America (pp. 1-20 of diary A13) is on indefinite loan to the Lilly Library of the University of Indiana.

 Series B: Correspondence consists of 106 boxes containing approximately 34,000 letters written to Schliemann.
 They are arranged chronologically from 1839 to1890 and range in topic including Schliemann’s commercial activities while in Russia, various personal matters, and archaeologically related correspondence.
 Most of Schliemann’s correspondence from 1890 is not in the series and its whereabouts are unknown (cf. Schliemann Papers correspondence; letter November 26, 1955 Ernst Meyer to Gennadius Library).
+To facilitate research, we have created an alphabetical list of incoming correspondents.

 Series BB: Original Letters consists of letters Schliemann himself wrote including letters to Frank and James Calvert, G. Constantine, Friedrich Max Müller, and Amelia Edwards.
-Francis Bacon donated the Calvert letters to the ASCSA in 1923 and the Friederich Max Müller Papers were given to the Gennadius Library by Lady Wanda Max Müller in 1961.
+Francis Bacon donated the Calvert letters to the ASCSA in 1923 and the Friederich Max Müller Papers were given to the ASCSA by Lady Wanda Max Müller in 1961.
 Photocopies of the Amelia Edwards letters were presented by Somerville College in England, and Harvard University donated copies of the letters of Stephen Fields and Messrs.
 Schlüsser and Co.

 Series BBB: Copybooks contains 43 volumes of copies Schliemann made of his own outgoing correspondence from 1845 to1890.
 The volumes of correspondence that were lent to Ernst Meyer before WWII have never been recovered.
 The contents of the missing volumes are as follows: July 1876-March 1877, March-July 1877, July1878-July 1879, Oct.
 1877-April 1878, June 1885-January 1888.